-The partnership limited by shares (Kommanditgesellschaft auf Aktien, KGaA) combines the structures of a stock corporation ff.
-Liability of Partners
+The partnership limited by shares (Kommanditgesellschaft auf Aktien, KGaA)

-(AG) and a limited partnership (Kommanditgesellschaft).
-It connects the entrepreneurial commitment and personal standing of the individually liable shareholders (general partners) with the function of the AG as a public company and source of capital.
+combines the structures of a stock corporation (AG) and а limited partnership (Kommanditgesellschaft). lt connects the entrepreneurial commitment and personal standing of the individually liable shareholders (general partners) with the function of the AG as a public company and source of capital.
 The KGaA can be described as a stock corporation having individually liable shareholders (general partners) instead of a management board.